henrikingo/impress.js/README.md

   github repository.
 * [package.json](build.js): An NPM package specification.
-This was mainly added so you can easily install [buildify](https://www.npmjs.com/package/buildify) and run `npm build`.
+This was mainly added so you can easily install [buildify](https://www.npmjs.com/package/buildify) and run `node build.js`.
 Other than the build process (which is really just doing roughly `cat src/impress.js src/plugins/*/*.js > js/impress.js`) `impress.js` itself doesn't depend on Node or any NPM modules.
 * [bower.json](bower.json): A Bower package file.
 We also don't depend on Bower,